Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

 In order to deal with problems arising from a possible non-differentiability of $f\colon X\to\R\cup\{+\infty\}$ , we introduce the MY regularization with smoothing parameter $\eps>0$ of a convex and lower semicontinuous functional $f$ as

-How such a MY regularized functional looks like is shown with a one-dimensional example of a DFT functional in Figure~\ref{fig:MY-example} in Section~\ref{sec:MY-univ}.
-This construction has a long list of favorable properties that we reproduces here, while the proofs can be found in standard textbooks~\cite{Barbu-Precupanu,zalinescu2002}.
+MY regularization was originally introduced by \citet{moreau1965} and can be linked to the previously discovered Yosida approximation of maximal monotone operators~\cite{yosida1948}.
+How such a MY regularized functional looks like is shown with one-dimensional examples in Figure~\ref{fig:convex-example} and Figure~\ref{fig:MY-example} in Section~\ref{sec:MY-univ}.
+This construction has a long list of favorable properties that we reproduce here, while the proofs can be found in standard textbooks~\cite{Barbu-Precupanu,zalinescu2002}.
 It is important to remember that we always demand at least Assumption~\ref{ass:BS-reflexive}, ensuring that $X$ and $X^\ast$ are both reflexive and strictly convex: \begin{enumerate}[(i)] \item $f_\eps$ is convex, finite, and Gâteaux differentiable.
-If in addition $X^*$ is uniformly convex (Assumption~\ref{ass:BS-reflexive-unif-convex}) then $f_\eps$ is also Fréchet differentiable. \item For each $x\in X$ and all $\eps,\eps^\prime$ such that $0 < \eps' < \eps$, we have $\inf f(X) \leq f_\eps(x) \leq f_{\eps'}(x) \leq f(x)$ .
+If in addition $X^*$ is uniformly convex (Assumption~\ref{ass:BS-reflexive-unif-convex}), then $f_\eps$ is also Fréchet differentiable. \item For each $x\in X$ and all $\eps,\eps^\prime$ such that $0 < \eps' < \eps$, we have $\inf f(X) \leq f_\eps(x) \leq f_{\eps'}(x) \leq f(x)$ .
 In particular, $\inf f(X)=\inf f_\eps(X)=\inf f_{\eps'}(X)$.
 The minimal value and the minimizers, if they exist, are preserved by the regularization. \item $\lim_{\eps\to 0} f_\eps(x)=f(x)$ for every $x\in X$. \item The infimum in Eq.~\ref{eq:MY} is attained at a unique point (\emph{proximal point}) that defines the \emph{proximal map}

 and $\lim_{\eps\to 0} \prox_{\eps f}(x) = x$ if $f(x)<\infty$. \item $\nabla f_\eps(x) = \eps^{-1} J(x-\prox_{\eps f}(x)) \in \partial f(\prox_{\eps f}(x))$. \item $f_\eps (x) = f(\prox_{\eps f}(x)) + \frac{\eps}{2}\|\nabla f_\eps(x)\|_{X^*}^2$. \item For each $x\in X$ with $\partial f(x)$ non-empty, it holds that $\lim_{\eps\to 0}\nabla f_\eps(x) = w$ (weakly) where $w\in X^*$ is the (unique) element in $\partial f(x)$ with minimal norm.
 If $X^*$ is uniformly convex (Assumption~\ref{ass:BS-reflexive-unif-convex}), then the convergence is strong. \item For the Legendre--Fenchel transform of $f_\eps$, it holds that